Cranberry Almond Energy Bars

 - 1 teaspoon almond extract

-- 1 teaspoon white sesame seeds (can also sub shredded coconut if desired)
+- 1 teaspoon white sesame seeds sub shredded coconut if desired

-- Refrigerate for 1-8 hours, then remove parchment paper onto a cutting board and cut into 8 pieces with a sharp knife.
+- Refrigerate for 1-8 hours, then remove the parchment paper onto a cutting board and cut into 8 pieces with a sharp knife.
 Store in the refrigerator for up to 5 days.

 Ginger Hultin,MS, RD, CSO